Use 'Enter' for

 As a suggestion, electric field particles are created

-By the constant speed of the head of the elementary strand shaped particle
+By the constant speed of the head of the strand shaped elementary particle

 Being greater than the constant speed of its tail